Covid 19 coronavirus: Auckland to move to level 1 on Wednesday night - Jacinda Ardern

 There had been no new cases in the cluster for 10 days, and only one case in the last two weeks.

-Just five people from the cluster were yet to recover from Covid-19.
+Just five people from the cluster are yet to recover from Covid-19.

 There was now a 95 per cent chance that the cluster had been eliminated, according to new modelling by Te Pūnaha Matahini.